barricklab/breseq/src/doc/usage.rst

 Runs the :program:`breseq` pipeline for mutation prediction from genome re-sequencing data.

-Options:
+Required options:

 .. option:: -r <file_path>, --reference <file_path>

    Input reference genome sequence files in GenBank format.
 If there are multiple reference sequences stored in separate GenBank files (i.e., a bacterial genome and a plasmid), this option can be supplied multiple times.

 .. option:: reads1.fastq [reads2.fastq, reads3.fastq...]

    The remaining arguments at the command line are the FASTQ input files of reads.
 Any FASTQ quality score style (e.g., Sanger, Solexa, Illumina 1.5+) is accepted, :program:`breseq` internally re-calibrates the error rates.
 It does this for each FASTQ file separately, so data sets that were generated independently should be stored in separate input files.

+Expert options:

+.. option:: --base-quality-cutoff <int>

+   Ignore bases with a quality score lower than this value when calling mutations.
+This accommodates Illumina formats that use quality scores of 1 and 2 to flag bad data.
+These bases are still used for aligning to the reference genome and are shown highlighted in yellow in read alignment drawings.
+Default: 3

 Other tools
 ------------------